firefinancialservices/slate/source/index.md

 An array of account objects.

-## Retrieve the details of a Fire Account
+## Retrieve the details of a fire.com Account

 ```shell
 curl https://api.fire.com/business/v1/accounts/1951 \